Experience all the beautiful places Iceland has to offer and enjoy breathtaking landscapes during adventourus activities.

 Your guide will pick you up at the Airport.
 There is no better way to start your journey in Iceland with a relaxing swim at the Blue Lagoon.
 After that, we head straight to our hotel to check-in.
 The rest of the day is free and you can explore the city.

 It's time to head on the road.
 Today we explore the Golden Circle.
 Our first stop is at Þingvellir, the place of the first Icelandic parliament.
 The first parliament was established there in 930 AD and it is, therefore, the oldest one in Europe.
 Besides all the history you can also see the Mid-Atlantic ridge.
 This is the split of the tectonic plates that divides Europe from North America.
 We also use the opportunity to go snorkeling between the tectonic plates.
 After that, we stop at Geysir.
 This "water puddle" gives its name to all the other Geysers in the world.
-It erupts every 5-8min and it is truly a big spectacle.
+It erupts every 5-8 minutes and it is truly a big spectacle.
 After a short ride, we arrive at Gullfoss, the golden waterfall.
-In the summertime, up to 130.000 l/s are running down this powerful waterfall.
-In good weather conditions, we are also able to see Langjökull glacier as well.
+In the summertime, up to 130 000 liters per second are running down this powerful waterfall.
+In good weather conditions, we are also able to see Langjökull glacier.
 Last but not least is Kerið.
 Kerið is a volcanic crater that is located in the Grímsnes area.
 It is part of the Western Volcanic Zone, which includes the Reykjanes peninsula and the Langjökull Glacier.
-The caldera of the crater is well intact and about 55m deep and 270m wide.
+The caldera of the crater is well intact and about 55 meters deep and 270 meters wide.
 Another remarkable feature is the aquamarine blue water of the lake that can be found in the crater.

 Today we will explore one of the most remote parts of Iceland.
 The mythical sense of isolation one feels when traveling through here is sure to entice any visitor looking to experience authentic and stark Icelandic terrain.
 The first stop will be Vestrahorn mountain, probably one of the best spots to take a great landscape photo.
 We also stop at Lagarfljot Lake.
 According to Icelandic folklore, the lake is inhabited by the Icelandic version of the Loch Ness monster.
 The drive continues on narrow roads along the fjords and our next stop will be Djúpivogur, a small fishing village with a long history.
 Next to the city is Búlandstindur mountain, and it is said that this mountain can make wishes come true during the summer solstice.